Bitvantage/SharpTextFsm/README.md

  ^Y.* -> State1
 ```

-\* This feature is not present in the reference implementation of TextFSM.
+\* This feature is not present in the reference implementation of TextFsm.

 ## ~Global State
 Rules in the ~Global state are evaluated each time a new line is read and before the rules associated with the current state.